 When: 25th day of second lunar month

 Where: Ba Diem Commune, Hoc Mon District, Ho Chi Minh city

 Gentleman Pagoda is an ancient temple built in 1835 with traditional Chinese architecture.
-People come here to worship Quan Wu, a general in the Three Kingdom period.
+People come here to worship Quan Wu, a general in the Three Kingdom period and therefore the Gentleman Pagoda Festival happens to be one of the popular festivals in Ho Chi Minh city.
 Gentleman Pagoda Festival includes comprises of many customs and ceremonies.
 People in Vietnam indulge in activities like bathing statues, dancing lion as well as performing folk opera.

 When: 24th day of the sixth lunar month.